-This site will be developed for a mix of edge-of-centre retail uses, which may include bulky goods, and residential development, along with public car parking.
-The retail must be designed to mesh into the urban fabric and a single storey retail warehouse will not be permitted.
+This site will be developed for a mix of edge-of-centre retail uses, and residential development, along with public car parking.
+The retail may include bulky goods, but should not include a significant element of non-bulky comparison goods retail, and must be designed to mesh into the urban fabric and a single storey retail warehouse will not be permitted.
 Development should take account of mitigation required as a result of a Flood Risk Assessment.